iconify/documentation/documents/pages/sources/api/providers.md

 addAPIProvider('local', {
 	// Array of host names.
-	// Mutliple hosts allow redundancy: if one host is down, SVG framework will query another host.
+	// Mutliple hosts allow redundancy: if one host is down, component will query another host.
 	resources: ['http://localhost:3000'],
 });
 ```